Middle East / North Africa

 Major trends in theological education in the Middle East and North Africa

-- Theological education in this region must address issues like Christianity as a minority religion, minority rights, persecution, citizenry, democracy, human rights, Christian/Muslim dialogue and effective Christian presence and witness.
+- Theological education in this region must address issues like Christianity as a minority religion, minority rights, persecution, citizenry, democracy, human rights, Christian/non-Christian dialogue and effective Christian presence and witness.

 - In the midst of everything going on in the region, it is important that theological education focuses more intentionally on the theology of hope.
 Minorities feel a real sense of isolation, so they tend to despair and lose hope.
 Theological education in this part of the world needs to focus on hope in the midst of dark moments.

 - Trained leadership for the Church remains a challenge.
 There are few institutions in the Middle East that can provide it.
-Training structures for the underground and Muslim Background Believer churches also need to be developed further to meet the demands of these growing groups.
+Training structures for the underground and New Believer Background churches also need to be developed further to meet the demands of these growing groups.
 Operation World

 - The Arab Spring sparked protests across the region with people seeking democracy, fair elections, human rights and regime change.
 While several rulers were forced from power and many countries implemented changes, the Arab Spring also turned into a fall.
 People have experienced the failure of Islamic regimes to give them a better life, and they are eager to find another way.
 This is a golden opportunity for the Church in the region to proclaim hope, forgiveness and reconciliation.
 Please pray for the Arab world under great uncertainty and chaos and for the implications on theological education: what kinds of leaders are needed to face the regional challenges beyond the Arab Spring?
 The eagerness to learn and know about Christianity has increased enormously in the region since the Arab Spring, so we pray for the spread of theological education through e-learning as well.